 The Sega CD version of Mortal Kombat was developed by Probe Entertainment and released by Acclaim in mid-1994, featuring an improved Sega Genesis version (with no censorship and better graphics, music and sound).
 The game also features video from the "Mortal Monday" advertisements and some tracks from the music CD as bonus content.
 However, due to the nature of CD-based games, the game suffered from load times (even during endurance matches and the Shang Tsung match).
 The manual for the Sega CD version also included tidbits from the comic book series.

-The PC version of Mortal Kombat was developed by Midway and released by Acclaim in mid-1994 and is considered the most faithful port in terms of graphics and gameplay.
-However, the synthesized music and sounds via Sound Blaster cards were less than ideal.
+The PC version of Mortal Kombat was developed by Midway and Probe, and released by Acclaim in mid-1994 and is considered the most faithful port in terms of graphics and gameplay.
+For the floppy disk version, the synthesized music and sounds via Sound Blaster cards were less than ideal; it suffered from melodic inconsistencies similar in nature to the Genesis version.
 The CD version, however, featured authentic music and sounds and is considered the best home version for its time.

 The Amiga version of Mortal Kombat was developed by Probe Software and released by Virgin Interactive in 1994.
 The game plays similar to the Sega Genesis version, complete with censorship that can be bypassed with the Blood Code.
 Due to the limited controls on the Amiga, all moves can be performed with the joystick and one punch button.
 (Though a second button can be used as a kick button) The game suffered from loading times and a sub-par arranged soundtrack.